 Casella Wines - makers of [yellow tail] and Lucky Penny Lucky Penny Shiraz Cabernet Merlot 2009

 A juicy red with fleshy ripe purple plums.
 Smooth and medium-bodied with lots of pleasure.
-Food matches: slow-roasted lamb shanks with rosmary, creamy mashed potato and green beans, soft and crumbly vintage cheddar cheese.
+Shiraz Cabernet Merlot food pairings: slow-roasted lamb shanks with rosmary, creamy mashed potato and green beans, soft and crumbly vintage cheddar cheese.

 Opinions about wine differ greatly as the experience is subjective.
 You may find it helpful to compare this critical evaluation of the wine with mine as well as your own:

 |Darlene Myers rated this wine as 89/100 with the following review:|

 I was delightfully surprised by this wine.
 It was a bold wine, with rich berry fruits, vanilla, chocolate and a hint of oak.
 A blend of Shiraz, Cabernet Sauvignon and Merlot, a great wine for under $20 for BBQ season.